 I completed my Psy.D. in 2003 from an APA-accredited program.
 I have supervised a post-doctoral psychology resident, several pre-doctoral psychology interns and practicum students, and have experience doing so at an APA-accredited training site.
 I am open to supervising interns or residents, as well as providing consultation for early career therapists.

-I am currently an in-network provider for Moda and Regence.
+I am currently in-network for Moda, Regence/BCBS, and PacificSource commercial plans for generalist individual psychotherapy (in-office or telehealth).
 For other insurance companies I can provide documentation to submit for out-of-network benefit coverage.